 Introductory Issues in Ecclesiastes

-Ecclesiastes and SolomonThird king of Israel who was known for wisdom and building the first Temple More
+Ecclesiastes and SolomonThird king of Israel who was known for wisdom and building the first Temple.
+More

-While references in the book to “the son of David, king in Jerusalem” (1:1) and “king over Israel” both suggest a king as the author, with Solomon as the likely candidate, there are problems with identifying the author as Solomon.
+While references in the book to “the son of DavidSecond king of Israel, David united the northern and southern kingdoms.
+More, king in Jerusalem” (1:1) and “king over Israel” both suggest a king as the author, with Solomon as the likely candidate, there are problems with identifying the author as Solomon.
 That king is never named in the book.
 The “king” association is dropped after chapter 2.
 “All who were before me in Jerusalem” does not fit with Solomon, who was only the second king of Israel in Jerusalem.
+(Though SaulThe first king of Israel.
+More was the first king of Israel and David the second, it was David who established monarchic rule from the city of Jerusalem.)
 Most important, the language of the book is clearly that of a time later than Solomon.
-There are at least two Persian loan words in the book (translated “parks” in 2:5 and “sentence” in 8:11), which point to a time during Persian rule, after 539 B.C.E.
+There are at least two Persian loan words in the book (translated “parks” in 2:5 and “sentence” in 8:11), which point to a time during or after Persian rule, that is, after 539 BCE.

 The epilogue

-Since the word occurs thirty-seven times in this book, it is important to get its sense.
-The literal meaning is “breath” (Isaiah 57:13; JPS translates as “breeze” here), vapor, or cloud of steam.
+Since the word occurs 37 times in this book, it is important to get its sense.
+Though its literal meaning is “breath” (IsaiahIsaiah, son of Amoz, who prophesied in Jerusalem, is included among the prophets of the eighth century BCE (along with Amos, Hosea, and Micah)–preachers who boldly proclaimed God’s word of judgment against the economic, social, and religious disorders of their time.
+More 57:13), vapor, or cloud of steam, far more of its occurrences in the Hebrew Bible point to a sense of fruitlessness.
 This thematic word runs like a pedal point on an organ throughout the entire book.
-Interestingly, hevel is translated as “Abel,” the son of Adam and Eve, in Genesis 4.
-Already at the beginning of the Bible there is an allusion to the transitory nature of the human being in the name “AbelThe second son of Adam and Eve who was murdered by Cain.
-More/hevel.”
+Interestingly, hevel is translated as “AbelThe second son of Adam and Eve who was murdered by Cain.
+More,” the son of AdamThe first human God created.
+More and EveThe name of the first woman, wife of Adam.
+More, in Genesis 4.
+Already at the beginning of the Bible there is an allusion to the transitory nature of the human being in the name “Abel/hevel.”
+And, indeed, Abel is the first person in the Bible to die.

 Luther on Ecclesiastes